vitoc/sto/README.md

 # Sprint-based Technical Onboarding Objectives

-Get technically onboarded to the Microsoft Azure approach to field-based development work in 6 sprints :)
+Get technically onboarded to the Microsoft Azure approach to field-based development work in sprints :)
-Each sprint is planned for a week.
-We review the onboarding outcome on the Thursday of every week, and set about talking about the next sprint if all is well.

 ## Sprints